mietright/enginepy/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. <!-- Create a LICENSE file if you don't have one -->
+This project is closed source and copyrighted by CONNY GmbH.
+All rights reserved.